-- □ Inform the Director of Graduate Studies when you expect to take your General Exams. - Once you have completed your exams, you must complete and submit the Report on the General Examination for the Doctoral Degree form. - Have each member of your advisory committee sign the form and bring the completed and signed form to Degree Audit at the Registrar.
-Ask them to give you a date-stamped copy in return, which serves as proof that you submitted it and when. - □ Bring this date-stamped copy to the COMM administrative staff so that it can be scanned and saved with your digital file.

-Dissertation Proposal - Sixth Semester

-- Read carefully the section on the Dissertation Proposal in this Handbook. - □ Write, get feedback, and rewrite as many times as needed until your major advisor says that your dissertation proposal is ready to defend. - □ Follow the steps in the Dissertation Proposal section, including securing reviewers for your proposal defense. - □ Seek IRB approval if your study involves human subjects. - After your proposal defense, you may need to make further edits, based upon feedback from the faculty.
+Gene eral Exams - Fifth/Sixth Semester Inform the Director of Graduate Studies when you expect to take your General Exams.
+Once you have completed your exams, you must complete and submit the Report on the General Examination for the Doctoral Degree form.
+Have each member of your advisory committee sign the form and email the completed and signed form to Degree Audit at the Registrar, degreeaudit@uconn.edu, and copy the department administrator so that it can be saved with your digital file.
+Dissertation Proposal - Sixth Semester Read carefully the section on the Dissertation Proposal in this Handbook.
+Write, get feedback, and rewrite as many times as needed until your major advisor says that your dissertation proposal is ready to defend.
+Follow the steps in the Dissertation Proposal section, including securing reviewers for your proposal defense.
+Seek IRB approval if your study involves human subjects.
+After your proposal defense, you may need to make further edits, based upon feedback from the faculty.
 Once you have completed these edits, assemble the revised proposal, a summary page listing the feedback that was provided and the changes that you made, and the Dissertation Proposal form.
-Have each member of your advisory committee sign the form, indicating his or her approval of the revised proposal, then submit this packet (approval form, revision summary page, and dissertation proposal) to the department administrator for the DGS's approval and signature. - □ Bring the packet, along with your IRB approval form, to Degree Audit at the Registrar.
-Ask them to give you a date-stamped copy of the Coversheet in return, which serves as proof that you submitted your dissertation proposal and when. - □ Bring this date-stamped copy to the department administrator so that it can be scanned and saved with your digital file.
+Have each member of your advisory committee sign the form, indicating his or he approval of the revised proposal, then submit this packet (approval form, revision summary page, and dissertation proposal) to DGS for approval and signature.
+Email the packet, along with your IRB approval form, to Degree Audit at the Registrar (degreeaudit@uconn.edu) and copy the department administrator so that it can be saved with your digital file.
+This serves as a record of your submission date.
 Note: When Degree Audit approves your dissertation proposal, they will add a notation to your transcript.

-Dissertation Defense - Eighth Semester

-□ Work with your major advisor to submit, receive feedback on, revise, and repeat, until your major advisor indicates that your dissertation draft is ready to be read by your other committee members.
+Disse ertation Defense - Eighth Semester Work with your major advisor to submit, receive feedback on, revise, and repeat, until your major advisor indicates that your dissertation draft is ready to be read by your other committee members.
 Send this draft to your associate advisors.

-- □ Once each member of your faculty advisory committee has agreed that you have a defendable dissertation draft, complete and have signed by each the COMM Dissertation Defense Scheduling Form, which is found on HuskyCT. - □ Submit this form to the Director of Graduate Studies and allow one week for processing.
-The Director of Graduate Studies will confirm that all program requirements have been met and will inform you when you have been approved to schedule your dissertation defense. - □ Contact the members of your faculty advisory committee, plus enough other PhDs for a total of five, to arrange for a day and time (2-hour block) for the defense that is at least two weeks and one business day in the future.
+Once each member of your faculty advisory committee has agreed that you have a defendable dissertation draft, complete and have signed by each the COMM Dissertation Defense Scheduling Form, which is found on HuskyCT.
+Submit this form to the Director of Graduate Studies and allow one week for processing.
+The Director of Graduate Studies will confirm that all program requirements have been met and will inform you when you have been approved to schedule your dissertation defense

+Contact the members of your faculty advisory committee, plus enough other PhDs for a total of five, to arrange for a day and time (2-hour block) for the defense that is at least two weeks and one business day in the future.
 Once the defense time is agreed upon, immediately send an email to the department administrator so that the presentation can be announced at least two weeks in advance, per the Graduate School's requirements.
-Attach to this email the draft of the dissertation that you will be defending. - □ After your presentation, you may need to make further edits, based upon feedback from the faculty.
+Attach to this email the draft of the dissertation that you will be defending.
+After your presentation, you may need to make further edits, based upon feedback from the faculty.
 Once you have completed these edits to the satisfaction of your advisory committee, follow the extensive instructions on the Grad School's website to complete and submit the necessary forms and the final dissertation.
 These instructions are extensive and detailed and need to be followed exactly.